-Interested in policing and looking for a fun, meaningful way to build leadership skills and take an active role in your community?
-The Halifax Regional Police Youth Program might be for you.
+Do you have an interest in policing and playing an active role in your community?
+If you are looking for a fun, meaningful way to build leadership skills and connect with others - the Halifax Regional Police Youth Program might be for you.

 What would I do as a member of the Halifax Regional Police Youth Program?